jdmonin/JSettlers2/doc/Readme.developer.md

-The `Sample3PClient` class javadoc mentions useful server properties such as `jsettlers.bots.percent3p`, `jsettlers.bots.botgames.wait_sec`, and `jsettlers.bots.timeout.turn`. `Sample3PBrain` demonstrates using a custom strategy subclass, and using the `_EXT_BOT` game option to send data to the bot when joining a game.
+The `Sample3PClient` class javadoc mentions useful server properties such as `jsettlers.bots.percent3p`, `jsettlers.bots.botgames.wait_sec`, and `jsettlers.bots.timeout.turn`. `Sample3PBrain` demonstrates using a custom strategy subclass, custom field, and using the `_EXT_BOT` game option to pass data to the bot when joining a game.

 For a larger change, some parts of soc.robot might still be useful for talking with the server and tracking the game's other players.